-I am excited to announce my 2016 partnership with Sabra.
+Quick answer: I have partnered with Sabra!
 This is my first sponsored post and recipe as an official Sabra Tastemaker.
-As always, the opinions below and the recipes are always my own.
+As always, the opinions below and the recipes are all my own.

 The nutritional yeast adds a little bit of cheezy umami and the dry mustard and apple cider vinegar gives it a bite that you expect from a nice cheese.
 You can substitute a dry white wine in place of the apple cider vinegar to make a more mellow fondue.

 Cashews have high fiber content and low sugar.
 It also has lots of protein, heart-healthy lipids, and minerals such as copper, magnesium, and manganese.

 All these contribute to energy production, good brain function, bone health, and immunity, so I’d say that’s pretty healthy.